mjh2901/mkdocs_wikidna/docs/index.md

 # About

-This is a placeholder About page for Mike Hathaway's Wiki.
+This is a placeholder About page for the MKdocs version of wikidna.

 Replace this content with your actual About information.